Why I Love Powershell

 PowerShell's parameters, are consistent in syntax, name, and meaning, of their order, position, default values, for ALL commands.

-For example, -recurse has the same meaning for every command, and every command that recurses have that parameter.
-For example, -path, -LiteralPath, are parameters for any command that takes a path, and path expansion is handled in a universal way.
+For example, -Recurse has the same meaning for every command, and every command that recurses have that parameter.
+For example, -Path, -LiteralPath, are parameters for any command that takes a path, and path expansion is handled in a universal way.
 Boolean parameters are handled consistently.
-Unlike the unix situation with wild optional syntax and semantics. [see Unix Pipe as Functional Language]
+Unlike the unix situation where every command has its own wild parameter names and meaning. 〔see Unix Pipe as Functional Language

 PowerShell documentation is superb, well written, consistent format, with plenty code examples.
-I'd rate PowerShell doc to be one of the best in computing.
-Of the 10 programing language plus tens of programing tool docs of past 30 years i've read, i'd rank PowerShell's document to be among top 5 best. unix man page is the extreme opposite, ranks the worst. [see Which Programing Language Has Best Documentation?]
+I'd rate PowerShell doc to be one of the best in computing. 〔see Which Programing Language Has Best Documentation?

 Strongly Typed, But Type Optional

 PowerShell has formalized data types and pipe.
-It's not just string.
-PowerShell deal with objects, with full programing language system the dot NET backbone.
+It's not just strings. every value in PowerShell is a object, of specific type, of the dotnet framework.
 Numbers, string, and other argument values, expression, all have proper type, and object with methods.
 You can annotate types when writing a function that prevents many errors.

-PowerShell commands are more general.
-For example: Get-ChildItem is not just for listing directory, but for listing any list and tree structures.
+PowerShell commands are more general. e.g. Get-ChildItem is not just for listing directory, but for listing any list and tree structures.
 For example, registry, environment variables.

 PowerShell is now cross-platform since 2016.
 Works on linux and macOS too.